ta-data-bcn/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 The rules of the game are the following:

 1st Rule:Secret name are designed for just 1 word.

-2nd Rule:All secret names are written in lower case, although player can type in upper case if he wants (it is automatized process)
+2nd Rule:All secret names are written in lower case, although player can type in upper case if he wants (it is automatized process).

 3rd rule: There are 3 levels of difficulty in function of how much mistakes has available.

 4th rule: A mistake is taken into accoun just when your fail(obvious)

 ## Workflow